-It has not been done often enough for my taste, but recently, we organize a meeting between the candidates (sometimes the same day, sometimes during a second interview) and representatives of our teams having volunteered.
+It has not been done often enough for my taste, but recently, we organize a meeting between the candidates (sometimes the same day, sometimes during a second interview) and representatives of our teams who volunteered.

 Our colleagues will be those who will live 40 hours a week with the person who will be hired, and we want them to give us the GO for hiring.

 Their role in this meeting is to determine if the candidate will be able to help them, and will flourish in our technological environment.
-They do this by presenting our products in a concrete way (while I have only talked about it), and finding what makes the candidate’s eyes shine.
+They do this by presenting our products in a concrete way (while I have only talked about it), and by finding what makes the candidate’s eyes shine.
 And most importantly, the part that interests me a lot recently, trying to evaluate the potential of the person.

-Having the opportunity to talk to the developers with whom they would work (and this without supervision, my colleagues know that the transparency goes away) is really welcome.
+Having the opportunity to talk to the developers with whom they would work (and this without supervision, my colleagues know that the transparency goes without saying) is really welcome.

 8. My commitment to candidates

 The title of my LinkedIn profile is “I cultivate people’s awesomeness“.
-It’s true both at work and outside.
-No one can cultivate the development of people by creating only short-term relationships.
+It’s true both at work and outside work.
+No one can cultivate the awesomeness of people by only creating short-term relationships.

-One of my biggest frustrations in the recruiting world is seeing how many candidates fall into oblivion.
-Candidates for single use.
+One of my biggest frustrations in the recruiting world is seeing how many candidates end up falling into oblivion.
+Single use candidates.
 They were interesting, and all of a sudden, because of a “mismatch“, because of certain expectations or needs that do not suit the company or the candidate, they suddenly become disposable.
 “Thank you for your time, we will never speak again“.